antoninogambino/Horiseon-challenge-wk1/README.md

 All of the images have been Alt texted so can facilitate the SEO and help special needs people when browsing.

-Made the footer text smaller.
+Made the footer text smaller as it was too big.

 Review